 When Is the Best Age to Start Potty Training?

 While there is no magic number, research has shown that starting potty training earlier doesn't necessarily equate to finishing potty training sooner.
 Research has shown that while the average age to start potty training is around 21-36 months, the length it takes to complete potty training varies.
 There may be no advantage in starting earlier.
 Studies on toilet training have found that children are generally not completely potty trained before 27 months no matter when they start.

-Children who potty train early are less likely to experience urine or stool witholding, constipation, or accidents.
-In fact, studies have shown that children who start potty training later than 32 months are more likely to have issues with stool witholding, accidents, and urinary tract infections.
+Children who potty train early are less likely to experience urine or stool withholding, constipation, or accidents.
+In fact, studies have shown that children who start potty training later than 32 months are more likely to have issues with stool withholding, accidents, and urinary tract infections.